wlittler/HTMLIntroductory/README.md

    ![HTML](images/html5.png "HTML")
    ![CSS](images/css3.png "CSS")

-> This course is designed for students with a interest in developing HTML applications and web pages.
+> This course is designed for students with an interest in developing HTML applications and web pages.
 There is no prerequisite for knowledge but a basic competency in internet literacy is preferred.

 Pre-Class - [Environment Set Up](syllabus/00 Environments.md)